samvloeberghs/ng-vikings-2017-workshop/README.md

 ## Working offline

-To start this part of the workshop, checkout the `part-4-working-offline` branch.
+To start this part of the workshop, checkout the `part-4` "working offline" branch.

 The user should be able to see the speaker list and schedule at all times, even when he is offline.